 How you frame it can change your experience of it.
 If you frame it as a signal for growth you will feel empowered and if you focus on it from a state of helplessness you will feel despair.
 It’s a choice.

 The second stage of change is exploration.
-In this stage you feel the dissatisfaction, but you don’t quite know what would feel better to you.
+In this stage, you feel dissatisfaction, but you don’t quite know what would feel better to you.
 Or you have a sense of what would feel better, but you don’t know how to get there.

 This is the stage where you explore all of your options and perhaps “try them on” to see how it would feel or you explore different ways you can get to where you want to go.
 It’s important to take your time in this phase and truly explore.